How having monthly treatments can help avoid getting injuries.

-Over the 12 years I have been practising Structural Bodywork, Myofascial Release and Deep Tissue Massage, I have seen how often people leave it until they are in pain before receiving treatment.
-In some ways this is understandable, as a lot of us take our wellbeing for granted: we don’t consider the stress and strains we put our bodies through, until that day when something goes wrong, and perhaps we are not able to function because our back’s locked up and all the muscles are in spasm.
+Over the 12 years I have been practising Structural Bodywork, I have seen how often people leave it until they are in pain before receiving treatment.
+In some ways this is understandable, as a lot of us take our wellbeing for granted and we don’t consider the stress and strains we put our bodies through, until that day when something goes wrong, and we are not able to function because our back’s locked up and all the muscles are in spasm.

 Another example I see a lot is people who, with good intentions, suddenly decide to take up running or some other type of exercise or sporting activity, often after years of not really participating in such activities.
 Initially their bodies cope and benefit from their new exercise regime and they feel really good about making a positive change in their lives – then suddenly the body starts to run into problems.
 The muscles might get tight and tired and become aggravated and susceptible to injury.
 Or some muscles get over toned and start to pull in an unbalanced way, for example the pelvis may become unbalanced leading to stress and strain on the lower back.
 Eventually there is a painful acute or chronic problem.